International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 }
 ```

-The `CatalogResponseMessage` would be POSTed back to the endpoint. the response message could be posted mutiple times for paginated results and would need to include the
+The `CatalogResponseMessage` would be POSTed back to the endpoint. the response message could be posted multiple times for paginated results and would need to include the
 original `@id` value as a `correlationId` and a property indicating if the contents are complete (or additional responses will be sent).